jomjohn/drill/_docs/develop-custom-functions/040-adding-custom-functions-to-drill.md

----
-title: "Adding Custom Functions to Drill"
+# Adding Custom Functions to Drill
-date:
-parent: "Develop Custom Functions"
----